spiral/framework/readme.md

 Spiral will take care of database abstractions, ORM, MongoDB, working with Amazon or Rackspace, Views and Templates, etc.
 It will help you to mount external libraries by providing simple API or design your application using **Services** and **DataEntities**.

+The primary concept behind spiral is to keep development simple, fun and not overcomplicated.

 Spiral DI container will work behind the scene, in most of cases you don't even need to know about it:

 ```php